 From the 1960s, Joseph Henriot headed the house.
 He was a major figure in the champagne world, having owned or managed other superb houses: de Venoge, Charles Heidsieck, and Veuve Clicquot.
 He eventually refocused on Henriot and its development from 1995 until his death in 2015.
 I had the chance to interview him and meet a maverick entrepreneur, very attached to his region and his family.
-He explained to me the importance of keeping Henriot independent: “I believe that large groups involved in champagne contribute to its success but deviates the focus from champagne to something more industrial.
+He explained to me the importance of keeping Henriot independent: “I believe that large groups involved in champagne contribute to its success but deviate the focus from champagne to something more industrial.
 In keeping Henriot in the family, we craft champagnes with an artisanal spirit.
 We are not looking for mass production; rather we aim to make things perfectly and carefully, with high-quality grapes.”
 His nephew Gilles de Larouzière took the relay, continuing the family tradition of elegance in the wines and the spirit of the house.

 In February 2020, Henriot appointed Alice Tétienne as its new chef de cave, also in charge of the vineyard.
 An enologist from Champagne, she has a long experience in winemaking, but also in managing vineyard relations, and marketing, at some of the greatest houses in the region.
 She brings her vision of champagne to perpetuate the Henriot style.

 Vineyard and Production

 The house owns 35 ha located in prestigious terroirs mainly in Avenay, Chouilly, Epernay, and Mareuil-sur-Aÿ.
-They rely on vine growers, mostly in grands and premiers crus, to supply the rest of the grape needed for a yearly production of about 1 million bottles.
+They rely on vine growers, mostly in grands and premiers crus, to supply the rest of the grape needed for a yearly production of almost 1 million bottles.
 They vinify all the terroirs separately, grouping two or three villages that share some similarities.
 All the vinifications are done in stainless steel thermoregulated vats to keep the pure expression of the terroirs.
 All the wines undergo full malolactic fermentation.